 Long distance relationships are hard.
 That’s not really news, is it?
-Six years ago when I was moving back to the US from England, Dan and I had to decide if we wanted to stay together.
+When I was moving back to the US from England, Dan and I had to decide if we wanted to stay together.
 We had to decide if 4,000 miles was not only worth it, but possible.
-I spent some time searching for inspiring long distance relationship stories on the internet, but … I didn’t find anything!
+I spent some time searching for inspiring long distance relationship stories on the internet, but… I didn’t find anything!

 But years later, we are still together.
 It’s not always easy, but it’s so incredibly worth it – and ultimately, that’s what it boils down to.
 Making a choice every day to invest in your relationship because it’s worth it to have that person in your life, even if you can’t physically be together.